ivan-grebe/Virtual-Piano-To-Midi/README.md

 [asdf] - Notes are played together simultaneously

+TEMPO:xxx - Insert to wherever you want a tempo change

 ## Contribution

 Pull requests are welcome.
 Please open an issue with any problems.